A friend can help to verify some features

 Change your position at a slow and even rate of speed and complete each change in about five seconds.

 You can place a wristwatch or a quiet clock where you can see it without moving your body so that you can be aware of the end of the time that you intend to remain still.
-Or you can set a timer to signal quietly.
-Or a friend can signal quietly the end of the time that you told them that you intend to remain still.
+Or you can set a timer to signal quietly the end of the time that you intend to remain still.
+Or you can ask your friend to signal quietly the end of the time that you told them that you intend to remain still.

-6 Don't talk with someone when you’re placing your body in a position to remain still nor when you’re moving to improve your position.
+6 Don't talk or communicate in any other way with someone while you’re placing your body in a position to remain still nor when you’re moving to improve your position.
 Don't engage in eye contact or expressions of your face or gestures to communicate with someone who's observing your position.

-The friend observing your position should be situated relatively distant from you where they can see the back and one side of your position.
-You might feel more at ease when they’re situated within your range of vision where you can see them without moving your body although you don’t need to see them.
+The friend who’s observing your position should be seated relatively distant from you where they can see the back and one side of your position.
+You might feel more at ease when they’re situated where you can see them without moving your body although you don’t need to see them.

-When your friend approaches to observe your position more closely and perhaps suggest an improvement they should consider the back of your position then one side and the front.
-The friend does not need to move to both sides of your body to see the architecture of your position well enough including your feel, ankles and knees.
+When your friend approaches to observe your position more closely they should consider first the back of your position then one side and the front.
+The friend does not need to move to both sides of your body to see observe your position well enough including your feet, ankles and knees.
 Observing both sides of your position or observing your position from the front are unnecessary and disturbing.

 Your friend's hands should touch your body only the minimum of time that they need to guide a part of your body into an improved position.

 Every suggestion should be said precisely and briefly.
-The friend’s suggestions might continue for as long as about a minute.
+The friend’s suggestions may continue for as long as about a minute then should cease.

-During the final session of a series your friend should not comment about nor touch your position.
+During the last one of a series of sessions of your remaining still your friend should not comment about nor touch your position.

-Factors of your position that a friend can observe
+Features of your position that a friend should observe

-8 Your posterior should be supported firmly directly beneath your hips and the ends of your thighs at your hips, and your posterior should be elevated higher than your knees if possible.
+9 Your posterior should be supported firmly directly beneath your hips and the ends of your thighs at your hips and your posterior should be elevated higher than your knees if possible.

 Your friend might ask you some questions to verify that your position is supported firmly and comfortably.

 Your friend might suggest that you straighten an excessive outward curve of your backbone.
-Your friend can tell you that they'll press the side of their first finger on your spine where it's curved outward excessively toward the back.
-When you feel the pressure of their hand exert effort in the muscles at that level of your back to straighten and stand your backbone more upright.
+Your friend can tell you that they'll press the side of their first finger on your spine where it's curved outward excessively.
+When you feel the pressure of their hand at that level of your back straighten and stand your backbone more upright at that level.

 Or your friend might suggest that you straighten an excessive inward curve of your backbone.
 Your friend can tell you that they'll press the side of their first finger on your spine where it's curved inward excessively.
-When you feel the pressure of their hand exert effort in the muscles at that level of your back to straighten and curve or lean your body forward farther at that level.
+When you feel the pressure of their hand at that level of your back straighten and curve or lean your body forward farther at that level.

-10 Your shoulders should be equally distant from your knees.
+11 Your shoulders should be equally distant from your knees.
 If the outer end of one of your shoulders is raised too high your friend can press their hand on that shoulder to guide it downward.
 If the positions of both of your shoulders need to be improved your friend can place their hands on the outer ends of both of your shoulders to raise the outer ends up a short distance then guide the ends back a short distance.
-Allow the ends of both shoulders to fall downward from those positions and hold them to be even one with the other.
-If one shoulder blade protruds outward excessively near your backbone your friend can press that shoulder blade forward with their hand so that both of your shoulder blades protrude outward equally the smallest distance that feels comfortable.
+Allow the ends of your shoulders to fall downward from those positions and hold them even one with the other.
+If one shoulder blade protrudes outward excessively near your backbone your friend can press that shoulder blade inward with their hand so that both of your shoulder blades protrude outward equally the smallest distance that feels comfortable.

 Both of your elbows should extend outward an equal distance from the sides of your body.
 Your friend can guide both of your elbows into improved positions with their hands.
 The positions of your arms should be similar.